Connect a VoIP Service Provider

 You can specify how many automated calls you would like to make at 'Simultaneous calls' and define the maximum ring time at 'Max. ring time', which may be limited by your VoIP service provider.

 If you go to 'Net' tab you can setup your network adapter which will be connected to the 'VoIP network'.
-Also 'Firewall settings' and 'Delivery speed' can be provided in this tab.
+Also 'Firewall settings'.

-In the 'Log' tab you can log your calls.
-You can enable and disable logging by checking the box next to 'Enable logging'.
+In the 'Log' menu you can log your calls.
+You can enable and disable logging by checking the box next to 'Log communication events'.

 Step 5 - How to dial